 Finally, two major technological advances came about in the 1860s although widespread use of the equipment would not come about until 1893 when federal regulations required the devices to be used on all locomotives and cars.
 First, Eli Janney's automatic coupler was patented in 1868 and George Westinghouse's automatic air brake was born a year later in 1869.
 These two devices were so revolutionary that they remain in use today as the most practical and efficient way to stop a train and uncouple cars and locomotives.

 During the 1860s railroads were still able to nearly double their network of mileage even with the conflict and in the 1870s the industry further expanded its reach west.
 The decade also saw a substantial increase in overall mileage, nearly doubling on its 53,000 network by 1880 with several new routes opened between Chicago and the Northeast such as the B&O and New York Central.
 Even through track gauges were still prolific and a standard gauge had yet to be decided the decade also saw more cooperation between railroads, particularly in their willingness to exchange freight.
 For further reading about railroading in the 1870s please click here.
 For more reading you might want to consider picking up the book Railroads In The Civil War: The Impact Of Management On Victory And Defeat by author John Clark.
 As the title depicts, the book, which has received very good reviews, covers how railroads impacted and steered the course of the war.
-If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+If you're interested in perhaps purchasing this book please visit the link above which will take you to ordering information through Amazon.com, the trusted online shopping network.